adamjladine/captainmeta4/reddit/index.md

 [Clear Unmoderated](./clear_unmod) | Approve all submissions in a subreddit's Unmoderated queue [Comment Cleaner](./delete_comments) | Deletes all of your existing comments.
 Yes, *all* of them.

 These reddit webtools work server-side until the requested task is complete.
-This means that you do not need to pre-load content, or re-trigger the tool every 1000 items.
+Once the task is complete, Captain Metaphor's Reddit Webtools will place a message in your outbox indicating the results.